Guide to Crawfish Season in New Orleans

 Crawfish Á La...

-New Orleans’ culinary creativity doesn’t stop short on the crawfish, which can be enjoyed in other ways beside the traditional boil.
+New Orleans’ culinary creativity doesn’t stop short on the crawfish, which can be enjoyed in other ways besides the traditional boil.
 New Orleans’ “sausage purveyors” Dat Dog makes its own crawfish sausage, which is topped with crawfish etouffee, sour cream, mustard, onions and mustard.
 Dat Dog has several locations -- if you’re staying at Hotel St. Pierre, its nearby French Quarter location is at 601 Frenchmen Street.

 Keep an eye out for crawfish pie.
 Pere Antoine Restaurant in the Quarter serves up crawfish cakes and crawfish pie.
 This is just steps away from the hotel at 741 Royal Street.
 Pere Antoine offers a great open-air atmosphere to enjoy Cajun fare.